OpenTwinCities/opentwincities.github.com/_posts/2016-01-07-what-is-civic-tech.md

 questions, and unasked questions.

 ![A cartoon portraying how different parties in a development understand a problem](/images/posts/2015/11/bad-development.png)

-<caption><a href="http://blog.codinghorror.com/on-software-engineering/">Unfortunately, a 10 year old comic about lack of communication is still true today</a></caption>
+<div class="caption"><a href="http://blog.codinghorror.com/on-software-engineering/">Unfortunately, a 10 year old comic about lack of communication is still true today</a></div>

 It is for this reason that the human centered and service design philosophies place such an emphasis on communication, collaboration, and feedback among all